Another rider positive as Giro heads toward uncertain finish - WHIZ News

 Team Emirates said all of its other riders and staff came back negative in the latest round of exams.
 The teams added that its medical staff is “monitoring the situation closely and doing all they can to ensure the we can proceed safely.”

-Italy added another 9,338 confirmed coronavirus infections to its official toll Monday as the government implemented new restrictions to curb night life and socializing in hopes of slowing the resurging outbreak.
+Italy added another 10,874 confirmed coronavirus infections to its official toll Tuesday.
+The government has implemented new restrictions to curb nightlife and socializing in hopes of slowing the resurging outbreak.

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP_Sports